What is the shared repository?

 Within these organisations, staff can be granted rights to load up and administer the digital objects themselves.

-The Shared Repository is currently available at no cost, although remember that it is only suitable as an access repository for small digital collections.
+The Shared Repository is currently available at no cost.
+Although, remember that it is only suitable as an access repository for small digital collections.
 There are no immediate plans to recover costs for this service but we reserve the right to introduce costing models at a later date should ongoing funding for the service be required.
 You will be notified by email if a costing model is being considered and may choose to discontinue your use of the Shared Repository.

+When you deposit a copy of an item into the Shared Repository you are in most cases creating a new "copy" of that object.
 This means that you need to have copyright or a copyright licence to place it in the repository, unless the item is out of copyright.

 If the item is a published work, check the publishing contract to see what copies are and aren’t allowed.

-Copyright ownership does not change hands when you place material in the repository and so will continue to be retained either by the author/s or the publisher.
+Copyright ownership does not change hands when you place material in the repository and will continue to be retained either by the author/s or the publisher.
 We are not asking or encouraging you to transfer copyright.

-The Shared Repository is designed as an 'access repository', that will make digital items publicly accessible for the lifetime of the service.
+The Shared Repository is designed as an "access repository", that will make digital items publicly accessible for the lifetime of the service.
 No mechanism for long-term digital preservation has been designed.
 If you are concerned about the long-term preservation of your materials please discuss this with us, and we can put you in contact with other experts in this field.

 DigitalNZ staff are available to support you in your use of the Shared Repository system-including training on how to use the system and troubleshooting.
 Contact firstname.lastname@example.org for support.

-A straight forward user guide is available:
+A straight-forward user guide is available: